The number of varieties in a family which contain a rational point: Algebraic tori, toric varieties and their Brauer groups

 \subsubsection{Brauer groups over number fields}

 We now give a description of the algebraic Brauer groups of tori over number fields and their completions, via the Brauer pairing.
-We begin with an elementary result on Pontryagin duality and completions.
+We begin with an elementary lemma on $\QQ/\ZZ$-duality and completions.

-\begin{lemma} Let $G$ be an abelian topological group.
-Suppose that $\divi(G) \subset G_0$.
+\begin{lemma} Let $G$ be a topological group.
+Assume that every element of $G^\sim$ has finite order.
 Then the natural map